FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/creating_op_modes/Writing-an-Op-Mode-with-FTC-Blocks.rst

 |

-   Your op mode will now also send the motor power information from the Robot Controller to be displayed on the Operator Console.
+   Your op mode will now also send the motor power information from the Robot Controller to be displayed on the DRIVER STATION.

 Saving Your Op Mode
 ~~~~~~~~~~~~~~~~~~~